surifirstpin/biplus_documentation/version.3/Calculated Column in detail.md

 ** Example 1 :**

- To Calculate **Number of working days** in each month, use the following expression in calculation column window as shown in below image;
+ To Calculate **Number of working days** in each month, use the following expression in calculation column window as shown in below ;

 ```
 bi.days_in_month(${ROOT.BI_ORDERS.date_month_WHENMADE})